oneoffcoder/books/sphinx/docker/source/_static/code/compose/ng/ui-app/README.md

 # UiApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server